Developer Guide

 Test case:

 Expected: The deleted contact is restored.
-Thelistcommand is ignored by undo.
+Thelistcommand is ignored by undo, and the current filtered view remains unchanged. -

 -